Why you need to cook these vegetables for maximum nutrition

 So, how can you get the benefits of these great cruciferous vegetables without all the negative effects?

-Even better, raw, fermented vegetables are easy to make at home!
+Even better, raw fermented vegetables are easy to make at home.
 It’s as simple as mixing chopped veggies with any of our Body Ecology Starters and letting them ferment at room temperature for about a week.

-Once you’ve made your own raw, fermented vegetables, add a ½ cup serving to each meal to aid your digestion and populate your digestive tract with healthy bacteria.
-Additionally, the fermentation process ‘pre-digests’ the vegetables and makes the nutrients more easily absorbed.
-So if you’ve had trouble digesting raw vegetables in the past, try fermented vegetables!
+Once you’ve made your own raw fermented vegetables, add a ½ cup serving to each meal to aid your digestion and help populate your digestive tract with healthy bacteria.
+Additionally, the fermentation process “pre-digests” the vegetables and makes the nutrients more easily absorbed.5 Eating fermented foods has even been linked to lower levels of social anxiety.6